Barrett’s oesophagus is the term used for a potentially pre-cancerous condition

 - Lifestyle changes: these all focussed on reducing acid reflux and include weight loss, reduction in alcohol intake, stopping smoking, reducing portion sizes and avoiding eating within three hours of going to bed.

-- Surgical options: if the cause of the GORD is a hiatus hernia and if medication and lifestyle intervention do not help, a surgical procedure called a Nissen Fundoplication may be carried out.
+- Surgical options: If medication and lifestyle interventions do not help, a surgical procedure called a laparoscopic Nissen fundoplication may be carried out.
 This is where the upper part of the stomach is wrapped and stapled around the lower oesophagus.
-Another option is a procedure known as LINX, where a bracelet of magnetic beads is wrapped around the lower oesophagus, to narrow it.

 Does Barrett’s Oesophagus need to be monitored and, if so, how?